bu-cisl/Computational-Miniature-Mesoscope-CM2/README.md

 # Computational Miniature Mesoscope (CM<sup>2</sup>)
-This is an open source repository of the Computational Miniature Mesoscope ([**CM<sup>2</sup>**](https://www.science.org/doi/full/10.1126/sciadv.abb7508)) project in the Computatioanl Imaging Systems Lab ([**CISL**](https://sites.bu.edu/tianlab/)) at Boston University.
+This is an open source repository of the Computational Miniature Mesoscope ([**CM<sup>2</sup>**](https://www.science.org/doi/full/10.1126/sciadv.abb7508)) project in the Computational Imaging Systems Lab ([**CISL**](https://sites.bu.edu/tianlab/)) at Boston University.
 We aim to develop next-generation “wearable” computational fluorescence microscope that achieves a centimeter-scale field-of-view (FOV) and micron-scale resolution with single-shot 3D imaging capability.
 In this repository, we provide: 1) the hardware design of the CM<sup>2</sup> device including 3D printable CAD files of the LED and microlens array housing; 2) the Zemax models of the CM<sup>2</sup> system including the ZMX files, spectra data and coating profile; 3) the ADMM-based 3D deconvolution algorithm with calibrated 3D PSFs and sample measurements.